camuthig/django-time-for-a-boolean/README.md

 MyModel.objects.filter(deleted=True)  # This will search for non-null values MyModel.objects.filter(started=False)  # This will search for null values

-# By default, datetime fields will use a `_at` suffix for the database column an date fields will use a `_on` suffix.
+# By default, datetime fields will use a `_at` suffix for the database column and
-# You can filter using those fields as well.
+# date fields will use a `_on` suffix.
+You can filter using those fields as well.

 MyModel.objects.filter(deleted_at__lte=timezone.now())
 ```